None of the excellent instructors I know can abide sitting still.

 I give presentations, manage workshops and conduct guest lectures.
 I work with Canvas, Sites, website design, studio photography and social media marketing.

-The PWR recently named me course coordinator for English 202D: Business Writing.
+The Penn State Program in Writing and Rhetoric recently named me course coordinator for English 202D: Business Writing.
 Part of this job means I’m an instructor of … instructors.
 I teach and support lecturers and graduate students who are taking their first crack at teaching English 202D: Business Writing at Penn State.

 Online Course Author